The Evolve Leadership Team

 - B.S. in Mechanical Engineering from Rutgers University; M.S. in Management Technology from The University of Minnesota

 Jonathan Zagel has 15 years of experience as an Accounting and Finance professional.
-In addition to expertise in financial reporting, budgeting, and team management, Jonathan has served as the leader of Human Resource, Facilities/IT, and Data Quality teams.
+He is leveraging his expertise in financial reporting, budgeting, and team management to lead the Accounting Human Resources, and IT teams here at Evolve Additive Solutions.

 - 15 years of experience as an Accounting/Finance professional